Cambridge Man Jailed for Stalking Girlfriend’s Every Move

-On May 5, 2021, the victim falsely informed Sharples that she had an appointment at her child’s school so she could visit a friend.
-During her absence, Sharples bombarded her with calls and texts.
-When she returned home, he was furious and forcibly took her to the school to prove the appointment had taken place.
-His aggression towards the victim and staff prompted the school to contact the police.
+On May 5, 2021, the victim told Sharples she had a school appointment to sneak off and see a friend.
+Sharples bombarded her with calls and texts all day.
+Furious when she got home, he dragged her to the school to prove the appointment was real.
+His aggressive behaviour towards school staff led them to call the police.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.